cyberblast/WebServer/readme.md

 Create a config file named `webserver.json` at your project root directory.

 Alternatively, you can create a json config file anywhere and specify its path/name when starting the server: `server.start('./src/server/config.json')`

+You can also specify logging settings in a separate log config file, by default expected to be at your project root directory at `log.json`, or specify a different path as a second parameter for server.start like that: `server.start('./config/webserver.json', './config/log.json');`.
+More details about the logger can be found in [a separate repository](https://github.com/cyberblast/logger).

 ### Configuration Settings